Solinea/goldstone-server/docs/HACKING.md

     $ pip install -r test-requirements.txt

 If the requirements files change, you should rerun the `pip install` commands.

-**_Note that the goldstone-server virtualenv is only meant to be run in a single terminal window._**

 ## Building the Goldstone Containers